paszu/3DSRepo/Part-4-(New-3DS).md

 18. Press start, then reboot into EmuNAND
 19. Launch the Health and Safety Application (which is now FBI)
 20. Navigate to `sysUpdater.cia` and press A to install
+21. Open sysUpdater **on emuNAND**
+22. Press A to update emuNAND to 10.5.0 if your emuNAND is at or below 10.5.0, or press Y to downgrade emuNAND to 10.5.0 if your emuNAND is above 10.5.0
-21. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
+26. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
-22.
+27. Open Decrypt9, then go to EmuNAND File Options, then select the EmuNAND Backup option
+28. Backup your emuNAND to `emuNAND.bin`
+29. Press Select on the main menu to eject your SD card
+23. Put your SD card in your computer, then rename `emuNAND.bin` on the root of your SD card to `emuNAND_formatted.bin`
+26. Copy over `emuNAND_formatted.bin` to a safe folder on your computer
+24. Delete the existing `updates` folder from the root of your SD card
+25. Copy the `updates` folder from the 2.1.0 firmware zip to the root of your SD card
+27. Reinsert your SD card into your 3DS then press Start and reboot into emuNAND
+28. Open sysUpdater **on emuNAND**
+29. Press Y to downgrade emuNAND to 2.1.0
+30. If you encounter an error at any point during the downgrade, restore your emuNAND backup from `emuNAND_formatted.bin` using Decrypt9 through the Homebrew Menu on SysNAND.
+Afterwards, you can retry the downgrade on EmuNAND, restoring from backup whenever it fails until it goes through successfully. **This downgrade process can take many many tries in some situations, just keep trying until it works**

-#### Section III - Getting the OTP
+##### Section III - Getting the OTP

-#### Section IV - Restoring the System
+##### Section IV - Restoring the System